 MVP – Minimum Viable Product

-t is a market-ready product version that has sufficient features and functionalities to gather comprehensive market feedback and identify potential and priorities for continuous product improvement.
+It is a market-ready product version with sufficient features and functionalities to gather comprehensive market feedback and identify potential and priorities for continuous product improvement.
 Based on these findings, the team creates another MVP and tests its traction on the real market again.
 This lean MVP development cycle takes place over and over again until the ultimate customer satisfaction is reached.

-They are innovators that create something new by using the latest technologies and product development ideas.
+They are innovators who create something new using the latest technologies and product development ideas.
 Such companies often deal with extremely risky IT projects and get high payouts in return.

-As high-tech startups create, explore, and implement innovations in uncertain markets, they have to learn the latest product development trends and adopt emerging technology frameworks and concepts.
+As high-tech startups create, explore, and implement innovations in uncertain markets, they must learn the latest product development trends and adopt emerging technology frameworks and concepts.

 Now, let’s combine all three titles to come up with this definition: